ScilifelabDataCentre/dds_cli/docs/auth.rst

       .. note::
          You **should not** be granted access and you **should not** have a `.dds_cli_token` file in your home directory.

    2.3.
 With correct credentials.
-You should be prompted for a one-time code sent to your email address.
+You should receive an email containing a one-time code and be prompted by the command line to enter this code.

       (i) Fill in an incorrect one-time code.

          .. note::
             You **should not** be granted access and you **should not** have a `.dds_cli_token` file in your home directory.
+You should be asked by the command line if you want to try again.
+If you choose to try again, you should not recieve a new one-time code.
+If you cancel the current command and run `dds auth login` again, you should also not receive a new one-time code.
+However, if you wait 15 minutes and then try again, you should receive a new one-time code via email.
+This setup is due to security reasons.

-      (ii) Fill in the valid one-time code sent in the previous email.
+      (ii) Wait 15 minutes and run the `dds auth login` command again.
+You should receive a new email with a new one-time code.
+Fill in the one-time code sent in the previous email.

          .. note::
             The system should not accept an old one-time code.
 You **should not** be granted access and you **should not** have a `.dds_cli_token` file in your home directory.

       (iii) Fill in the valid one-time code